kriogenia/advent_of_code/README.md

 * I was trying to make some weird things to solve **Day 07** instead of the logic approaches and that made me lose a lot of time.
 I was actually defeated the first day and had to left it to the next.
 It was easy with the obvious approach.
 * For **Day 08** I looked the size of the grid manually to use arrays.
 I see it as part of the optimization, sorry not sorry.
 To deal with the difference between the example and input I used the `[cfg()]` macro and it worked wonders.
 Macros were also a big part of this day.
 * At last, in **Day 09** const generics made an appearance.
 It's a wonderful tool for these type of exercises where you sometimes need to work with different sizes and don't want to use Vec.
 I also had to use `Copy` for the first time.
+* My little experience with emulation was a good help for **Day 10**.
+* The actual computation of **Day 10** is solely based on the input preparation so I really need to create the measurement for the loading part.